sjdv1982/seamless/sphinx/source/explained.md

 ### Edit the editor

-TODO
+***IMPORTANT: This documentation section is an early draft.
+The raw text material is shown below***

+TODO: perhaps merge with "visualization and monitoring".
 (Status graph is your friend)
 Don't be afraid to modify it (Link to last paragraph in visualization).
 If you have HTML/JS skills, you can organize the cells and transformers into cleaner flowcharts.
 Beyond that, there is nothing to stop you from extending the webctx further into a full visual programming interface.
 Light-weight experience: don't use seamless-new-project at all

 ### Environments

-Try not to install packages in the running Docker container as outlined in the beginner's documentation.
-Study "environments" documentation instead.
+The beginner's guide's documentation recommends to install packages in the running Docker container.
+Don't do that.
+Study the [documentation of environments](http://sjdv1982.github.io/seamless/sphinx/html/environments.html) instead.

 ### Don't confuse files and cell names

-See beginner's documentation on "Don't confuse files and cell names".
+See the beginner's guide on "Don't confuse files and cell names".
 In addition, note that file mounting is something that happens only during development.
 When you save a workflow, the file's checksum gets incorporated into it.
 When you deploy a workflow (e.g. with `seamless-serve-graph`, Cloudless, or loading a .seamless file yourself), mounts are not needed to make the workflow run.

 ### Don't rely on file names or URLs